 The autumn harvest brings a variety of mouthwatering produce for our Thanksgiving meal.
 Family favorites are pumpkin, squash, kiwi, apples, pears and, of course, sweet potatoes!
 To get the best of what fall has to offer, check out these tips to get your kids to eat and enjoy a delicious sweet potato.

-How to cook them: Start by purchasing small sweet potatoes; they are the perfect serving size for toddler tummies.
+How to cook them: Start by purchasing small sweet potatoes; they cook faster, tend to be tenderer and are the perfect serving size for toddler tummies.
 Once the sweet potatoes are washed, poke them with a fork and cover with foil.
-Cook them in the oven (45 minutes at 400 degrees) or a crockpot (4 hours on high, 8 hours on low) until tender.
-My trick to encourage kids to gobble up the skin is to use the crockpot, since it provides added moisture and the texture most children prefer!
+I usually cook them in the oven (45 minutes at 400 degrees) or a crockpot (4 hours on high, 8 hours on low) until tender.
+My trick to encourage kids to gobble up the skin is to use the crockpot, as this cooking method provides added moisture and the texture most children prefer.
+Yum!

-How to introduce them: One of the most successful ways to teach toddlers to eat a new veggie is by making it something they can control.
+Sweet Potato Bar: One of the most successful ways to teach toddlers to eat a new veggie is by giving them an element of control.
 That is why I introduce a sweet potato bar in feeding therapy!
 By offering a variety of toppings kids can have fun making their own creation.
 I usually offer toppings that are sweet but have some protein too.
 Give these yummy pairings a try:

 - Bacon and syrup